MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

 Initial investigations and design work will continue through 2022.
 Construction is not expected to begin until Summer of 2022 and will take approximately one year to complete.

-Once street vacation is completed, Environmental Services and Portland Parks & Recreation will install a locking swing gate on SE Lambert Street near the Springwater Corridor Trail to limit vehicular access.
-The existing pavement will remain for the time being to facilitate emergency vehicles and property management.
-Eventually these streets will be removed when construction begins on the floodplain restoration project.
+BES and Portland Parks & Recreation have already installed a locking swing gate on SE Lambert Street near the Springwater Corridor Trail to limit unauthorized vehicle access.
+The existing pavement will remain for the time being to facilitate emergency vehicles and property management but will be removed when the floodplain restoration project begins construction.
 Unneeded utilities will also be removed as part of the restoration project.

 Frequently Asked Questions